-Since, the course is online; all the office hours will be online using Canvas WebEX.
-I will be available through WebEx every Monday and Wednesday 10:00AM -12PM.
+The office hours for this course will be both in-person and online depending on the student's request.
+The in-person office hours will be in my office.
+The online office hours will be through Microsoft Teams.
+I will be available through Microsoft Teams every Monday and Wednesday 1:00PM - 4PM.
 Students can avail this online opportunity to discuss their question, problems, and concerns related to the course.
 Students can also ask me questions through "canvas inbox".
 I will respond to the student's questions within 24 hours.
-Any other questions, students can contact me through A&M University - Central Texas email: Iddrisu.awudu@tamuct.edu.
-If the student needs assistance beyond the stated office hours, Student can send me an email through canvas inbox and we can decide a mutually agreed time for office hours.
+Any other questions, students can contact me through A&M University - Central Texas email: vinay.gonela@tamuct.edu.
+If the student needs assistance beyond the stated office hours, Student can send me an email through canvas inbox, and we can decide a mutually agreed time for office hours.
 Any deviations in office hours and correspondence due to meetings and conferences will be communicated to students through instructor announcements.